 The elegant Hungarian capital has plenty to offer its visitors during fall, from pleasant temperatures and cozy cafés to world-class museums and wonderful festivals.
 The city’s cultural agenda is busier than ever, offering an eclectic mix of dance, music, theater, and food fairs – all celebrating the nation’s culture, history, and talents.

-Some of the most important fall events in Budapest include the Café Budapest Contemporary Arts Festival (4-20 October 2019), Budapest International Wine Festival (10-13 September 2019), as well as the New Wine and Cheese Festival (28-29 November), an excellent opportunity to pair Hungary’s best homemade cheeses with the most refined new wines in a fairytale-like setting – the utterly romantic Vajdahunyad Castle in the City Park.
+Some of the most important fall events in Budapest include the Café Budapest Contemporary Arts Festival (September/October 2022), Budapest International Wine Festival (8-11 September 2022), as well as the New Wine and Cheese Festival, an excellent opportunity to pair Hungary’s best homemade cheeses with the most refined new wines in a fairytale-like setting – the utterly romantic Vajdahunyad Castle in the City Park.

 Discover Portugal’s Wine Regions